 Is the event you’re going to a camping event?
 First, do not feel pressured to camp.
 Even if it’s advertised as a camping event, it’s fine to go just for for the day.
 If you want to stay overnight, don’t worry about not having period camping gear.
 Most people use modern equipment, both for their tents and their cooking setup.
 A few people will spend a lot of time, money and effort to make a very period campsite that looks like it’s from a medieval painting.
 Don’t feel like you have to reach that level; if period camping is not something that you’re interested in, don’t worry about it.
 But if you’re intrigued or have questions, feel free to ask – most campers love to show off their accommodations and infrastructure, and it will help you make decisions about your own set-up.
 As with everything else SCA, you can choose how to use your resources; very little is actually required.

 As with anything, if you have questions, please ask!
 We want you to have a good experience and come back.

 (This article was written by Lady Aurelia, and slightly updated by Duchess Marieke.)

 Looking for an event to go to?
-Click here to see what’s coming up on the calendar.
-Click here for a listing of all the annual events nearby.
-Already been to an event and looking for more to do to become more involved, check out this page.
+Click here to see what’s coming up on the East Kingdom calendar of official events.
+Click here for a general listing of all the annual events nearby.
+If you’ve already been to an event and are looking for more to do to become more involved, check out this page.